open-mmlab/mmdetection/docs/en/user_guides/config.md

         filter_cfg=dict(filter_empty_gt=True, min_size=32),  # Config of filtering images and annotations
         pipeline=train_pipeline))
 val_dataloader = dict(  # Validation dataloader config
     batch_size=1,  # Batch size of a single GPU.
-If batch-szie > 1, the extra padding area may influence the performance. num_workers=2,  # Worker to pre-fetch data for each single GPU persistent_workers=True,  # If ``True``, the dataloader will not shut down the worker processes after an epoch end, which can accelerate training speed. drop_last=False,  # Whether to drop the last incomplete batch, if the dataset size is not divisible by the batch size
+If batch-size > 1, the extra padding area may influence the performance. num_workers=2,  # Worker to pre-fetch data for each single GPU persistent_workers=True,  # If ``True``, the dataloader will not shut down the worker processes after an epoch end, which can accelerate training speed. drop_last=False,  # Whether to drop the last incomplete batch, if the dataset size is not divisible by the batch size